Throw-in

 A player taking a correct throw-in during a game.

-A throw-in is a method of restarting play in association football as well as in the sport Cork Kick, when the whole ball passes over the touchline.
+A throw-in is the method of returning the ball in association football when the whole ball passes over the touchline.
 It is governed by Law 15 of the Laws of the Game.
 In Scotland, it is known as a shy.

 Award

 When the ball goes out of play past the touch-line to the side of the pitch, a throw-in is awarded to the opponents of the player who last touched the ball, whether deliberately or accidentally.

 Procedure

 The throw-in is taken from the point where the ball crossed the touch-line, either on the ground or in the air, though typically a referee will tolerate small discrepancies between the position where the ball crossed the touch-line and the position of the throw-in.
 Opposing players may not approach closer than 2 m to the point on the touch-line from which the throw-in is to be taken.

 When delivering the ball, the thrower must face the field of play.
 The thrower must have part of each foot on the touch-line or the ground outside the touch-line and use both hands to deliver the ball from behind and over the head.

 The ball becomes in play as soon as it enters the field.

 A goal cannot be scored directly from a throw-in; if a player throws the ball directly into their own goal without any other player touching it, the result is a corner kick to the opposing side.
 Likewise, an offensive goal cannot be scored directly from a throw-in; the result, in this case, is a goal kick for the defending team.

 A player may not be penalised for an offside offence when receiving the ball directly from a throw-in.
 Skillful attackers can sometimes take advantage of this rule by getting behind the last defender(s) to receive the throw-in and having a clear path to the goal.

 The optimal release angle for attaining maximum distance is about 30 degrees above the horizontal, according to researchers at Brunel University.
 According to the study, players can throw the ball with greater release velocity for lower angles.
-The optimal angle would be 45 degrees if the release velocity did not depend on the angle of throw, if the ball were thrown from ground level instead of above the head, and if there was no air drag.